 There are people out there who have very intimate relationships, I am sure, but most human beings prefer certain relationships to others and have a range of relationships going from casual acknowledgment to deep trust.

-What is important to understand here is that intimacy works not only at the complete relationship level, but can also be applied in a given scenario to change your outcome.
+What is important to understand here is that intimacy works not only at the complete relationship level.
+You can apply it in any given scenario to change your outcome.

 For example, no matter how intimate a relationship you have with your kids, telling them about your adventures in bed is generally not a good idea.
 This is a situation that calls for some creative hiding of the facts, while letting on that you are interested in your partner to encourage normal emotional development in your kids.